This is the top of this pageSite menu here

 <To maintain freshness, use a toothpick to break the growth points to make it last longer.>

-• Vegetables (lettuce, cabbage, etc.) have cells called "growth points" in the core part, and by destroying these cells appropriately, vegetables (lettuce, cabbage, etc.) will last longer.
+• There are cells called ``growth points'' in the core of vegetables (lettuce, cabbage, etc.), and by destroying these cells appropriately, vegetables (lettuce, cabbage, etc.) can last longer.

-• It is effective to stick a toothpick into the core part so that all the nutrients do not gather at the growing point.
+• It is effective to insert a toothpick into the core of the plant to prevent all the nutrients from collecting at the growing point.

-• By sticking a toothpick into the core about three times, the growth points are moderately destroyed and the growth slows down, making the vegetables (lettuce, cabbage, etc.) last longer.
+• By inserting toothpicks into the core in about 3 places, the growth points are destroyed and growth is slowed down, allowing vegetables (lettuce, cabbage, etc.) to last longer.

 (2) Frozen shitaaji